ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 ## Implementing the Game

-My original goal was to learn about the ncurses library not necessarily implement the most theoretically space/time efficient version of snake.
-With that in mind, I took the stupid simple approach to implementing the game.
+The key goal here is to learn about the ncurses library not necessarily implement the most theoretically space/time efficient version of snake.
+With that in mind, you can take the stupid simple approach to implementing the game.

-My core data structure was the `Tile` type:
+The core data structure is the `Tile` type:

 ```cpp
 enum class Direction {